-Most new parents will need some professional help and support, even if it’s not their first baby.
-All Australian states and territories offer free community services that specialise in the health of the mother and their babies.
+Most parents of a newborn will need some professional help and support, even if it is not their first baby.
+All Australian states and territories offer free community services that specialise in the health of mothers and their babies.
 A child health centre is a valuable source of expert help, information and advice.

 What is a child health centre?